biz9framework/biz9-core/README.md

 # BiZ9-Core
-The BiZ9 Framework Core is a Node.js [NPM JavaScript Package](https://www.npmjs.com/).
-It is used within a Node.js application as an interface to handle popular business functions such as product processing, service booking, and ticket handling.
-The core is utilize within The [BiZ9-CMS](https://github.com/biz9framework/biz9-cms), [BiZ9-Service](https://github.com/biz9framework/biz9-service), [BiZ9-Website](https://github.com/biz9framework/biz9-website) which are all server side components.
-Its primary responsibilities are data access, photo manipulation, and business logic processing.
-The primary libraries are [MongoDB](https://www.mongodb.com/), [Redis](https://redis.io/), [Amazon Web Services](https://aws.amazon.com/), [Brevo Mail](https://www.brevo.com/features/email-marketing/) and [Stripe](https://www.npmjs.com/).
+The BiZ9-Core is a [Node.js Package](https://www.npmjs.com/) used by client frameworks such as [React](https://react.dev/), [React Native](https://reactnative.dev/), and [Angular](https://angular.io/) to handle popular business functions such as product processing, service bookings, event ticketing, blog post managements, photo manipulations, and gateway to 3rd patry tools such as [Amazon Web Services](https://aws.amazon.com/), [Brevo Mail](https://www.brevo.com/features/email-marketing/), and [Stripe Payments](https://stripe.com/payments).

-The Data Access consists of Node.js calls.
-These functions include primary functions that are standardised in business applications.
-The database is MongoDB which is a NoSql based framework.
-The objects are written to the Redis cache by {key/value}.
-This speeds up the data access tremendously.
-Some popular functions are:
+Some benefits of using the BiZ9-Core library is data access, photo cloud distribution, and email notifications.
+The data access layer is a NoSql design pattern and utilizes caching to speed up overall performance.
+The data access components contain the primary CRUD actions for data handling.
+The primary libraries used for data access  are MongoDB for data storage and Redis for memory caching.

+All applications contain photos and those images must display and render as the correct size on multiple device sizes.
+Using the BiZ9-Core library when a photo is uploaded to the system it is re-sized to thumb, medium, and album sizes.
+Also the files are distgributiped to Amazon Web Service S3 data storage product.
+The uploaded photo urls are generated and provided.

+E-mail notifications are important for Customer Relationship Management.
+The BiZ9-Core sends out notifications using The Brevo Mail API.
+The reason you use 3rd party tools for email handling, is to ensure email deliverability and less spam inbox landing.
+Currently when new product orders, service bookings, event ticketings, form submissions occur, email notifications are sent out.

+### Key Features:
+* CRUD Data Access
+* Caching
+* Business Logic
+* Utilities
+* Notifications
+* File Processing
+* Cloud Storage

+### Some popular functions are:

 * [get_client_db](#get_client_db)
 * [get_item](#get_item)